Team-Nando/OE4-Asset_Capacity_Delta_V_Integrated_MV-LV_Calculation/README.md

 - Required Monitoring: At the secondary of the transformer (aggregated P, aggregated Q, and voltage magnitude, all per phase), and at the critical customer (voltage magnitude).
 - Required Electrical Models: None.

-For simplicity, the case study used to demonstrate the OE algorithm corresponds to a low voltage (LV) network without modelling the upstream high voltage (HV) network.
-Although some adaptations have been made to ensure realistic voltage fluctuations at the distribution transformer of the LV network, the results are not exactly the same as those presented in the Final Report of the project (which used an integrated HV-LV network model).
-Nevertheless, the behaviour of the OE algorithm and the qualitative nature of the results remain the same.

 ## Pre-Requisites
 - Python (Anaconda) and Jupyter Notebook (comes with Anaconda).
 For download links and more info: https://www.anaconda.com/download.
 Note that you must install the Anaconda that is compatible with your operating system (e.g., Windows, Mac).
 Also note that this repository is meant to be used by individuals (who can get free access to Anaconda).
 - dss_python module.
 We use this Python-native module to run power flows based on OpenDSS (https://sourceforge.net/projects/electricdss/).
 To install, run `pip install dss_python` in the Anaconda Prompt.
 For more info: https://github.com/Team-Nando/Tutorial-DERHostingCapacity-0-dss_python#part-0-using-dss_python.